pulumi/docs/content/blog/pulumi-2020-update/index.md

 Our [`tf2pulumi` tool](https://github.com/pulumi/tf2pulumi), which converts any Terraform HCL to Pulumi code, is currently getting a fresh coat of paint.
 Look for HCL2 support and Python code-generation soon.

-Finally, we've made some significant performance improvements and have others still in the works.
+We've made some significant performance improvements and have others still in the works.
 Recent changes have reduced overall network bandwidth used by an average update in some cases by 100x, as well as reducing startup times by multiple seconds.
 The net result is that you'll see fewer delays during updates and an overall snappier CLI experience.

 ## Next Steps

+A lot of good work has already landed in 2020 &mdash; and there is a lot more on its way, including a few surprises!

-We appreciate all the feedback you've given us that is helping to make sure 2.0 is a major step function in overall features, quality, and capabilities.
-We're almost there, but it's not too late to let us know what you think.
+We appreciate all the feedback you've given us that is helping to make sure our work in early 2020 is a major step function in overall features, quality, and capabilities.
+We're always looking for feedback so please let us know what you think.
 [Give Pulumi a try]({{< relref "/docs/get-started" >}}) today, [drop into our Community Slack](https://slack.pulumi.com) to share your feedback, and make sure to [file any suggestions or improvements we can make on GitHub](https://github.com/pulumi/pulumi/issues/new).